Existence of Complaint and Response Mechanisms

 2) A CRM should be open for and prepared to receive and respond to complaints on all aspects of life in the displacement site – from complaints about specific service delivery, through to concerns about protection.

-3) CRMs that incorporate PSEA (prevention of sexual exploitation and abuse) may have or require a complementing set of guidelines outlining the procedures to address complaints of this nature.
+3) CRMs that incorporate the prevention of sexual exploitation and abuse (PSEA) may have or require a complementing set of guidelines outlining the procedures to address complaints of this nature.